 Maplewood Rose Celebration

-Held in June each year in Maplewood Park and Rose Garden, corner of Lake Ave. and Driving Park Ave. map Horticulture, Historic Homes and Heritage of the Maplewood Neighborhood!
+Held in June each year in Maplewood Park and Rose Garden, corner of Lake Ave. and Driving Park Ave.
+Horticulture, History and Heritage of the Maplewood Neighborhood!

 Held in October each year.
 Join this community-wide love affair as we focus the community spotlight on the Genesee River.
 An entire weekend is dedicated to the beauty and majesty of Rochester's Genesee River during peak autumn foliage season.